2019 Keynote and Speakers

 Kathy Bush-Dutton has been prospering in the media industry for more than 35 years.
 In her last nine years, as the publisher of New England Home, she has accomplished a notable amount, including co-founding the Luxury Home Design Summit and launching three New England Home bonus issues (rise: Stylish City Living, next: Forward-thinking Design and next Connecticut: Forward-thinking Design) all just in 2019.
 In addition to launching digital offerings for New England Home, such as sponsored content and various social media products, she has also created an ongoing partnership with the Boston Design Center to publish its biannual publication titled ID Boston.
 Kathy has had great success in boosting the exposure of New England Home titles on a national level, including developing partnerships with High Point Market Authority and the Design Leadership Network.
 In 2016 Kathy was named one of the top women in media by Folio magazine.

-Kyle Hoepner is the editor-in-chief of New England Home, a luxury design brand with offerings both in print and online.
+Kyle Hoepner is the former editor-in-chief of New England Home, a luxury design brand with offerings both in print and online.
 Kyle has had a distinctly hands-on relationship with magazines for more than thirty years.
 He joined the launch team for New England Home in 2005, a welcome chance to reconnect with long-held interests in architecture and interiors.
 Since then, he has helped guide the publication’s evolution into one of the most widely respected regional shelter titles in the U.S.

 If you have a relevant or salient topic that would appeal to our senior-level audience or would like to inquire about speaking opportunities for the conference, please contact Luba at email@example.com.